JVM Runtime Metrics

 It may take a few minutes for these metrics to become available after the steps above are completed.

-Once setup, JVM runtime metrics will add new heap and non-heap memory graphs to the Metrics tab on Heroku dashboard.
-Summary metrics for the selected time interval, including latest, average and maximum memory, are also displayed for each chart.
 Heap memory is where dynamically allocated memory resides.
 If you see heap memory growing unexpectedly, that’s typically an indication of a memory leak.
-You can use tools like Heroku Exec for further diagnosis.
+You can use tools like Heroku Java CLI for further diagnosis.

 Language runtime metrics collects data from the JVM running on your dyno.
 The overall impact of JVM metrics collection on application performance is minimal.
 In our testing we observed the following: